El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 How to get to El Cuyo

-El Cuyo is situated on the Yucatan east coast in between Chiquila‘ (from where the ferries to Isla Holbox leaves) and Rio Lagartos and it’s included in the same protected area.
+El Cuyo is situated on the Yucatan east coast between Chiquila (from where the ferries to Isla Holbox leave) and Rio Lagartos, and it’s included in the same protected area.
 It’s a Sanctuary of birds, especially flamingoes, and a paradise for nature lovers.

 How to reach El Cuyo by car